-I remember watching an episode of "Oprah" where Oprah and her pal Gayle King were driving across the United States.
-I heard that Oprah swore she'd never do this again, which is not surprising coming from someone who has her own luxury jet.
-I can't fathom the road trip idea was Oprah's, but it did offer some interesting encounters.
+Remember that episode of Oprah when Oprah and her pal Gayle King drove across the United States.
+Oprah swore she'd never do so ever again, which is not surprising coming from someone who has her own luxury jet.
+I can't fathom the road trip was Oprah's idea, but it did offer some interesting encounters.

 One of those encounters happened when Oprah and Gayle had lunch with an Amish married couple at their home.
-One aspect of this Amish couple's life that Gayle couldn’t wrap her mind around was that they had had sex with only each other and actually found the idea of lifelong monogamy satisfying.
-Imagine that.
-A couple that had no desire to have sex with anyone else.
-Ever.
-The Amish woman wisely observed that she would have more misgivings to live the opposite way—to have multiple partners rather than monogamy.
-Marriage Rules That Are Made To Be Broken
+Gail couldn't wrap her mind around one aspect of this Amish couple's life—they had sex with only each other and actually found the idea of lifelong monogamy (with only one partner EVER) truly satisfying.

-If married couples really wanted to combat the devastation of sexual immorality, they would begin in their own homes by fostering incredibly vulnerable and authentic sexual intimacy with their spouse.
-Then (with wise discretion and respect) they would unabashedly admit that they actually like sex and that it is an integral and valued part of their relationship.
-And if it is not a rich part of their relationship, they would do all they could to figure out why, and then based on what they discover, they would do all they could to bring about healthy patterns of nurtured intimacy.
+If married couples really want to combat the devastating effects of sexual immorality, they should begin in their own homes by fostering incredibly vulnerable and authentic sexual intimacy with their spouse.
+Then more of them might unabashedly admit that they actually like marital sex BEST, and that it's an integral and valued (even sacred) part of their relationship.

-Yes, I love sex.
-Any other wives out there share my sentiments on this?
+Yes, I love sex in marriage!
+Any other wives out there who share my sentiments on this?